NeuroTechX/ntx_slack_archive/eegdata.md

  >sydneyneurotechx fred-simard alexandre.barachant love the conversation on this and was certainly researching around his paper.
 Partly because of previous comments about his own direction post-backprop and lots of things in this particular paper, there is lots to like for vision scientists:) I was introduced to geometric algebra by physicists trying to understand what the visual system was managing to accomplish and even if we aren't on best track forward, its certainly a rich source of ideas to draw from.
 Karl Pribram always thought so:) Following that particular approach, there are reasons to move to a conformal geometry for the new invariants that you can then estimate.
 The kind of problems they are trying to solve in robotics is perhaps a better context for seeing the need for this.
 I liked the fact that his paper is using a more complex MNIST no matter what.
 Sorry this isn't very put together but I think its great direction and yes I think its even good for EEG.

+11/15/2017 5:46 AM

+ **mhough** :

+ >Hey @andy616 thanks for sharing the super EEG paper.
+The paper and the brief discussion of it with psoulos and alexandre.barachant was very thought provoking.
+I'd be very interested in playing with the toolbox when its available.
+Is that MATLAB or python?
+Michele used GPy for his re-implementation of Haak et al. paper from this Summer so GPs are something that I have been looking at recently.
+Did you see the paper from Google Brain recently on DNNs as GPs?